NLeSC/guide/software/checklists/checklist-prerelease.md

 Item / Phase | Done      |
 :------------|:---------:|
-using the NLeSC coding style is required|
+using the eScience Center coding style is required|
 [editorconfig](http://editorconfig.org/)|
 applied code style in automated way if possible (i.e using linters and code formaters)|
 dev environment docker images in Dockerhub (with Dockerfile)|